bbulgu/ChampSimMMM/README.md

 ChampSimMMM is an extension/modification of the original Champsim to simulate a massive memory machine.

 To run, configure how many cpus you need by changing `champsim_config.json`.
-In particular, change num_cores, and ooo_cpu.
+In particular, change `num_cores` to the number of cores you want to simulate, and make sure `ooo_cpu` has that many cores.

 Then, run the configuration script and make as usual..